What is HTML? The Basics Explained

 HTML an acronym for Hypertext Markup Language was developed by Tim Burners-Lee in the year 1990.
 Every web pages you see on the internet is written using one of the versions of HTML.

 HTML help the text to do more than just be present on a page.
 It can be used to display text, images, tables, links, lists, and much more.
-It is pretty easy to learn HTML as compared to other computer languages.
-HTML is not a programming language and it does not have the ability to create dynamic functionality.
+It is pretty easy to learn as compared to other computer languages.
+It is not a programming language and it does not have the ability to create dynamic functionality.
 Let’s now dig a little deeper to have a clear idea about what is HTML.

 What is HTML?